-As the healthcare sector undergoes rapid change in the face of reform, pressure to decrease costs and emphasis on improving service quality, healthcare organizations are turning to operations managers and tools to increase overall efficiency.
+As the healthcare sector undergoes a rapid change in the face of reform, pressure to decrease costs, and emphasis on improving service quality, healthcare organizations are turning to operations managers and tools to increase overall efficiency.

 What is Operations Management in Healthcare?

 The practice of operations management in healthcare includes overseeing all practices established to monitor and manage the many processes occurring to drive the services produced, spanning financing, staffing, policy, and facilities.
 These practices can range from quality assurance, care coordination, staff certification and licensing, credentialing, overseeing health insurance and related claims risks, organizing medical review, legal, auditing, and compliance programs.

 Overall, operations management in healthcare requires overseeing the day-to-day practices of the hospital that influence the patient’s experience while also taking on higher-level strategic operations.

 In hospitals, operations managers take on many tasks in the direction of day-to-day hospital operations, including:

 - Adhering to the operating budget, financial goals, and objectives with economic and efficient performance

 - Establishing policies and procedures that support high-quality healthcare service, in partnership with hospital management, medical teams and the surrounding community